Toggle: English / Spanish

 Replacing a vitamin or making other changes in your diet may help.
 If you have low levels of B12 or other vitamins, your doctor may recommend supplements or injections.

 You may need surgery to remove pressure from a nerve.

-You may have therapy to learn exercises to get better muscle strength and control.
-Wheelchairs, braces, and splints may improve movement or the ability to use an arm or leg with nerve damage.
+You may have therapy to learn exercises to improve muscle strength and control.
+Wheelchairs, braces, and splints may improve movement or the ability to use an arm or leg that has nerve damage.